remlapmot/renv-r-docker/README.md

     ```
     rig add 4.0.5
     ```
-* On macOS launch the Rig.app menu bar app which will now be in your Applications directory
+* On macOS launch the *Rig.app* menu bar app which will now be in your Applications directory
 * On Apple Silicon Macs run
   ```
   rig system make-orthogonal
   ```
-* Use the Rig.app menu bar app to launch RStudio under R 4.0.5 as follows
+* Use the *Rig.app* menu bar app to launch RStudio under R 4.0.5 as follows

   <p align="center"><img src="img/rig-example.png" width=50%></p>
-* Open this project
+* Open this project, e.g., by double-clicking the *renv-r-docker.Rproj* file
 * Run *setup.R* or more simply run in R
   ```r
   renv::restore(prompt = FALSE)
   ```

-## Updating renv.lock
+## Updating the renv.lock file

 Run in a Bash shell
 ```sh